 - Is there anything we can do to improve our online events?

 Why it’s useful: Evaluate the performance of your content and get ideas of what content to produce next.
 Google Analytics tells you only one side of the story.
-For example, you can see that people bounce but you don’t know why.
-That’s why surveys provide the missing piece to improve your content marketing efforts.
+For example, it can show you that your page has a high bounce rate, but you might not understand why.
+That’s why surveys provide the missing piece to unlock deeper insights and improve your content marketing efforts.

 6. Market Research Surveys

-Market research surveys rank 6th, totalling 6% of all marketing surveys mentioned in this research.
-Surveys are a great way to carry out DYI market research as they allow you to learn more about customers in your target market.
+Ranking 6th on our list, research surveys account for 6% of all marketing surveys mentioned in this research.
+If you want to carry out DYI market research, surveys will help you to learn a great deal about customers in your target market.

 Examples of marketing survey questions for a market research survey: